 We’ve been expanding our viral vector educational resources as well, with both posts on the blog and pages on the Addgene website.

 The blog provides tips for working with viruses including advice on how to titer lentiviral preps, troubleshoot viral transductions, and overviews for beginners just starting work with virus.
 You can find all of our viral vector blog posts here.
-If you have virus expertise you’d like to contribute to the blog, please fill out our Guest Blogger Form and we’ll get you writing!
+If you have virus expertise you’d like to contribute to the blog, please email us and we’ll get you writing!

 On the Addgene website you’ll find our updated viral vector pages as well as expanded virus protocols, information on how we produce and test virus, and quality control data for each of the materials we distribute.
 Quality control info can be found on each viral prep’s specific material page and includes western blots as well as other expression data.